trinda-hub/qa-hiring-challenge/README.md

 Answer the following:

 1. What are the possible causes?
-2. What logs or additional data would you investigate?
+2. What additional data/logs would you request from the developer team?
 3. Could this be caused by:
    - Double-click?
    - Network retry?
    - Payment webhook duplication?
 4. Is this more likely a system bug or user behavior?
 Explain.
-5. What preventive mechanism would you recommend?

 ---